-L.J., who resides in Eugene, Oregon where her novels are set, is also an award-winning journalist who earned the Grand Neal.
-When not plotting murders, she enjoys standup comedy, cycling, social networking, and attending mystery conferences.
+L.J. resides in Eugene, Oregon where many of her novels are set, and she’s an award-winning journalist who earned the Grand Neal.
+When not plotting murders, she enjoys standup comedy, cycling, and zip-lining.
 She’s also been known to jump out of airplanes.

 Connect with me here: